goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 It runs without any complaint.
 It isn't good Rust code, but sometimes you need something to just work.

-I won't advise anyone to use the above methods to solve problems, but it could happen that you need them.
-It happened that I needed them, and it was really worthwhile discovering and using them.
+I won't advise anyone to use the above methods to solve problems, but you might need them.
+It turned out that I needed them, and it was really worthwhile discovering and using them.

-Speaking of casting....
+Speaking of casting...

 #### 4. Adding extra fields to a struct
-Let's imagine you're using a todo library that works with only one task.
-When you add a task, it throws away the previous task
+Imagine you're using a todo library that works with only one task.
+When you add a task, it throws away the previous one

 ```rust
 #[derive(Clone)]